-Windows 10 is also the first Microsoft operating system which aimed to unify desktop, tablet, and mobile experience.
+Windows 10 is also the first Microsoft operating system that aimed to unify desktop, tablet, and mobile experience.
 It aims to be flexible enough to run on any device.
 It is much similar to what Ubuntu attempted a few years ago.

 In a conference back in 2015, Microsoft CEO Satya Nadella promised a better era of security for its customers.
 “When it comes to privacy, we will ensure your data is private and is under your control,” Nadella said.
 He highlighted the efforts of the company to follow compliance with data management and transparency. “…we will ensure that all your data is secure,” he added.